s-e-r-g/interview-questions/README.md

 * Do you have a Software/System Architect?
 * What hardware/software/services do I need for development, debugging, testing?
 * Do you have a CI/CD?
-* Will I be able to build, test and run my part of the project in a single, 1st day?
+* Will I be able to do the following things during the 1st working day:
+  * checkout project
+  * run IDE to edit project (e.g. VSCode) with indexer and other nice things
+  * build project
+  * run tests
+  * debug project

 * What does the regular week/month look like in terms of meetings/plannings/etc…

 * Describe the usual new feature implementation process?